AdaCore/spark2014/docs/ug/en/source/manual_proof.rst

 whenever the subprogram is called.
 Notice that an explicit call to the lemma subprogram with the proper arguments is required whenever an instance of the axiom is needed, like in manual proofs in an interactive theorem prover.
-Here is how a lemma subprogram can be defined for the desired property of Occ:
+Here is how a lemma subprogram can be defined for the desired property of ``Occurrences``:

 .. literalinclude:: /examples/ug__long__perm/perm-lemma_subprograms.ads
    :language: ada

 This "axiom" can then be used to prove an implementation of the selection sort algorithm.
-Lemma subprograms need to be explicitely called for every natural.
-To achieve that, a loop is introduced.
-The inductive proof necessary to demonstrate the universally quantified formula is then achieved thanks to the loop invariant, playing the role of an induction hypothesis:
+The lemma subprogram needs to be explicitely called when needed:

 .. literalinclude:: /examples/ug__long__sort/sort.adb
    :language: ada